tuiwidgets/tuiwidgets/doc/ZPalette.rst

       Returns ``true`` if not colors or rules are set in this palette.

    .. rst-class:: tw-static
-   .. cpp:function:: ZColor getColor(ZWidget *targetWidget, ZImplicitSymbol x) const
+   .. cpp:function:: ZColor getColor(ZWidget *targetWidget, ZImplicitSymbol x)

       Return a named color for a target widget.
       If the color was not defined it returns red (#ff0000) as placeholder.